x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

     XMSSMT-HashSig-Signature ::= OCTET STRING

-See [NIST-SP-800-208] for more information on the contents and format of an XMSS^MT signature.
+See [NIST-SP-800-208] and [RFC8391] for more information on the contents and format of an XMSS^MT signature.

 The signature generation MUST be performed according to 7.2 of [NIST-SP-800-208].